adriandolha/cloud-demo/lorem-ipsum-eks/README.md

 ````
 ./deploy.sh destroy
 ````
 ## Usage

 Once deployed you can start using the app and make requests.

- ## Testing
- Unit tests should mock the boundaries (sqlalchemy) and focus on APIs.